- Terms Of Service

 We do not engage in traffic shaping and our service is offered without usage-based fees or volume-based caps.

 Ting Internet is offered in several distinct packages.
 One inexpensive 5mbps download and 5mbps upload offering and two full gigabit offerings, one for home and one for business.
 In all cases, speeds listed are the top possible speed which may not be achievable at all times.
 This bandwidth is shared between all devices on the local network that is accessing the Service.

-Numerous other factors can impact Internet speeds including but not limited to the type of networking equipment used within the home, the capability of networked devices (often the greatest limiter), the capacity of a Internet sites you’re accessing as well as network congestion, to name a few.
+Numerous other factors can impact Internet speeds, including, but not limited to, the type of networking equipment used within the home, the capability of networked devices (often the greatest limiter), the capacity of Internet sites you’re accessing as well as network congestion, to name a few.

 We do not and will not engage in deep packet inspection beyond the IP, TCP and UDP headers.
 We will not drop specific Internet traffic in order to preserve the integrity of the network.
-Likewise, we do not prevent or impede the use of any other lawful product or service that subscribers choose to access via Ting Internet service, provided the use of that product or service does not violate the service terms and conditions.
+Likewise, we do not prevent or impede the use of any other lawful product or service that subscribers choose to access via Ting Internet service, provided the use of that product or service does not violate these Terms.

-Ting does not favor or inhibit any applications or classes of applications except as described in this Agreement.
+Ting does not favor or inhibit any applications or classes of applications except as described in these Terms.

 In the unlikely event that demand exceeds network capacity, we may intervene to ensure everyone on the network has a positive experience.
 In case of acute network congestion, Ting Internet bandwidth will be shared out as equally as possible to everyone accessing lawful content, services and applications.
 We may also intervene in the course of responding to an Internet threat.
 This could mean slower performance across the board while a problem is being addressed.